fccn/wt-translate/README.md

 ### Localization utilities

 This presents a set of utilities for handling multilanguage and translations for web applications.
-It adds Gettext support to the web application and configures Gettext extension with the settings defined in the application configuration file.
+It adds Gettext support to the web application and configures Gettext with settings defined in the application configuration file.
 It also supports document translations and full HTML page translations.

-The localization utilities also provide integration with the twig framework, through a twig filter and a utility for parsing twig pages into a format that is understandable by Gettext.
+The localization utilities contains an utility to prepare and launch xgettext via Makefile and provides integration with the twig framework, via a twig filter and a utility for parsing twig templates into a format that is understandable by xgettext.

 ## Installation